 The President urged an audience of judges and lawyers in London to recognise the need for amendment to the current divorce system, including formulating a clear legal status for cohabiting couples.
 “The family, though fundamental to society, has undergone dramatic changes in recent decades,” he explained, “The fact is that many adults and children, whether through choice or circumstance, live in families more or less removed from what, until comparatively recently, would have been recognised as the typical nuclear family.”
 Currently, unmarried couples can find themselves with little or no rights if they choose to separate, and the President claims that “reform is desperately needed” to protect women in particular.
 He concluded: “Has the time not come to legislate to remove all concepts of fault as a basis for divorce and to leave irretrievable breakdown as the sole ground?
 Has the time not come to uncouple the process of divorce from the process of adjudicating claims for financial relief following divorce?”

 Currently, there are several alternatives to court divorce, such as arbitration, collaborative family law and mediation.
 Unmarried couples can also safeguard their legal position by drawing up a cohabitation agreement which will help to protect their assets in case of separation.
-For advice on all aspects of family law, speak to one of our expert solicitors at Frances Lindsay & Co, with fixed-fee services available across the Thames Valley.divorce advice Maidenhead, divorce lawyer Thames Valley, divorce solicitor Berkshire, divorce solicitor Buckinghamshire, divorce solicitor Thames Valley, divorce support Beaconsfield, mediation lawyer Thames Valley, mediation solicitor Windsor
+For advice on all aspects of family law, speak to one of our expert solicitors at Frances Lindsay & Co, with fixed-fee services available across the Thames Valley.Tags: divorce advice Maidenhead, divorce lawyer Thames Valley, divorce solicitor Berkshire, divorce solicitor Buckinghamshire, divorce solicitor Thames Valley, divorce support Beaconsfield, mediation lawyer Thames Valley, mediation solicitor Windsor